rekharchandran/Predict-Car-Fuel-Efficiency-Using-Machine-Learning/README.md

 ### Objective

+Our objective in this notebook is to predict the mpg of a car, given specifications such as weight, cylinder count, etc.

 ### List of car characteristics in the dataset:
 •	EngDispl ~ engine displacement (in liters): how large is the engine